Hurt in a truck accident? We can help.

 Can I still recover damages if I was partially at fault for my truck accident?

 Under Texas Civil Practice and Remedies Code § 33.001, a person can recover damages so long as their percentage of responsibility is not more than 50 percent.
 You can seek damages so long as the defendant was more responsible for your injuries than yourself.
-Texas Civil Practice and Remedies Code § 33.012 further provides that a court must reduce damages by a victim’s percentage of negligence so a person who is awarded $100,000 but found to have been 45 percent at fault would have his or her damages reduced by $45,000 and ultimately receive $55,000.
+Texas Civil Practice and Remedies Code § 33.012 further provides that a court must reduce damages by a victim’s percentage of negligence.
+This means that a person who is awarded $100,000 but found to have been 45 percent at fault would have their damages reduced by $45,000 and ultimately receive $55,000.

 Who Is at Fault for a Truck Accident?

 Truck drivers are generally contracted through companies to freight cargo to and from specified destinations.
 There are numerous laws and federal organizations, such as the Federal Motor Carrier Safety Administration, that regulate drivers and their rigs, but finding who is at fault for an accident may still be difficult.
 When you work with our firm, we investigate every aspect of the accident and apply a dedicated approach to your case to ensure that your rights are protected and that you obtain the compensation that you deserve.
 Depending on the situation of the collision, one or more of the following factors may come into play when determining who is at fault: